MirelaGTulbure/gaec-lab/content/post/21-12-28-third-vini/index.md

 <!--more-->

 Vini's 3rd paper assessed the usefulness of the Basemap and Planet Fusion datasets in monitoring sub-weekly surface area changes of 340 on-farm reservoirs in eastern Arkansas, USA.
-Findings suggest that both datasets can be used to monitor OFRs sub-weekly, seasonal, and inter-annual surface area changes, imporving freshwater management by allowing better assessment and management of the OFRs.
+Findings suggest that both datasets can be used to monitor OFRs sub-weekly, seasonal, and inter-annual surface area changes, improving freshwater management by allowing better assessment and management of the OFRs.

 ### Social Media Buzz: